turboscrew/rpi_stub/Readme.txt

 - loading programs
 - 'cont'
 - SW breakpoints
-- HW watchpoints (not well - see limitations)
+- HW watchpoints (see limitations)
 - reading and writing registers r0 - r15 and cpsr
 - reading and writing memory
 - stopping with ctrl-C